maxHolsch/Anthology/Design.md

 **Conversation Playlist Management**
 - **Playback Behavior by Node Type**:
   - **Individual Response Node**: Plays only that specific audio segment (audio_start to audio_end)
-  - **Prompt Node**: Creates playlist starting at prompt's audio_start, continuing through all connected responses' audio_end
+  - **Prompt Node**: No audio playback - shows multi-node view of connected responses
-  - **Question Node**: Visual selection only, no direct audio playback (questions are part of prompts)
+  - **Question Node**: Creates randomized playlist of all connected response nodes
 - **Playlist Generation**:
-  - Prompt node click → Automatic playlist creation: [prompt audio] + [all response audio segments]
+  - Question node click → Random playlist creation from all connected responses
-  - Playlist ordered chronologically by timestamps within the conversation
+  - Playlist plays responses in random order (not chronological)
   - Each node references its parent conversation's audio file
   - Multiple conversations supported (each with its own audio file)
 - **Dynamic Node Highlighting**: